harness/developer-hub/kb/platform/harness-platform-faqs.md

 #### How can we disable cron job?

-If you need auto upgrade to be disabled they can perform operations: First run the following command to suspend auto-upgrade on the installed image: `kubectl patch cronjobs <job-name> -p '{"spec" : {"suspend" : true }}' -n <namespace>` Secondly in the delegate manifest, locate the CronJob resource.
+If you need auto upgrade to be disabled they can perform operations: First run the following command to suspend auto-upgrade on the installed image: `kubectl patch cronjobs <job-name> -p '\{"spec" : \{"suspend" : true }}' -n <namespace>` Secondly in the delegate manifest, locate the CronJob resource.
 In the resource spec, set the suspend field to true: `spec: --suspend: true` .

 #### Why we do not see Dashboards in an SMP Installation?